 Databases in the cloud may be implemented by:

 - Virtual Machine Image: Users purchase virtual machine instances with databases installed on them, for a limited time.
 Databases can either be uploaded via personal machine images or through a stock representation that already includes the database program.

 - Database-as-a-service (DaaS): In this case, the database service installs and maintains the database, instead of the user needing to physically launch a virtual machine.
 Owners pay according to usage.

-- Managed database hosting on the Cloud: The Cloud provider hosts the database and manages it on behalf of the owner, instead of offering the database as a service.
+- Managed Database Hosting in the Cloud: The cloud provider hosts the database and manages it on behalf of the owner, instead of offering the database as a service.

 Other Definitions of Cloud Computing Include:

 - A “style of computing in which scalable and elastic IT-enabled capabilities are delivered as a service using Internet technologies.”
 (Gartner IT Glossary)

 - “Networks of big data centres.”
 (Economist)

 - “A metaphor for a global network, first used in reference to the telephone network and now commonly used to represent the Internet.”
 (James Sanders and Deb Shinder, TechRepublic)

 - “A model enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources.”
 (NIST)